.webp)

 You're caught in the middle of the cold email vs email marketing debate, and frankly, most companies are getting it completely wrong.

-Here's what's really happening: the average decision-maker is bombarded with over 120 emails a day.
+And understanding that difference is critical because the average decision-maker is bombarded with 121 emails a day.
 Yet, 61% still prefer email over calls or LinkedIn when the message is actually relevant.

 But the problem isn’t too much email - it’s the wrong kind of email, sent to the wrong people at the wrong time - a pitfall just as common in the cold calling vs cold emailing debate.